shivani-nadkarni/photo_app/README.md

 ```
 $ pip install -r requirements.txt
 ```
-### Setting-up Heroku
+### Setting-up Heroku with postgreSQL
 Inorder to use Heroku CLI, we will have to install heroku on our system and then login into your heroku account.
 ```
 $ sudo snap install heroku --classic
 $ heroku login
 ```
-Once your login is verified on the browse, next is creating a new app on heroku, which is going to receive the cloned source code.
+Once your login is verified on the browser, next we create a new app on heroku, which is going to receive the cloned source code.
 Leave the name blank and heroku will generate a default name for your app.
-I have named the app 'photoapp_shiv'.
+I have named the app 'photoapp-shiv'.
 ```
 $ heroku create photoapp-shiv
 ```